 dH = Vdp → W = H2 – H1 → H2 – H1 = Cp (T2 – T1) (for ideal gas)

 The isentropic process (a special case of the adiabatic process) can be expressed with the ideal gas law as:

 p1V1κ = p2V2κ

-An isochoric process is a thermodynamic process, in which the volume of the closed system remains constant (V = const).
-It describes the behavior of gas inside the container, that cannot be deformed.
-Since the volume remains constant, the heat transfer into or out of the system does not the p∆V work, but only changes the internal energy (the temperature) of the system.
+An isochoric process is a thermodynamic process in which the volume of the closed system remains constant (V = const).
+It describes the behavior of gas inside the container that cannot be deformed.
+Since the volume remains constant, the heat transfer into or out of the system does not the p∆V work but only changes the system’s internal energy (the temperature).

 Isochoric Process and the First Law

 The classical form of the first law of thermodynamics is the following equation: